cheneyriver/cheneyriver.github.io/_pages/exper_1.md

 ## 2023.1-present

-I am a research assistant under Professor [Liu Meijun's](https://igpp.fudan.edu.cn/igppen/e7/da/c20933a255962/page.htm) team in Fudan University and [Ying Ding's](https://www.ischool.utexas.edu/people/people-details?PersonID=399).
-In Professor Liu's group, I am mainly engaged in science of science, and in Professor Ding's group, I am engaged in the study of large language models.
+I am a research assistant in the teams of Professor [Liu Meijun's](https://igpp.fudan.edu.cn/igppen/e7/da/c20933a255962/page.htm) at Fudan University and Professor [Ying Ding's](https://www.ischool.utexas.edu/people/people-details?PersonID=399) at the University of Texas at Austin.
+Under their mentorship, I have had the opportunity to engage in several fascinating projects.
+Under Professor Liu's guidance, I have worked on three key projects: talent mobility, the reciprocity of scientific networks, and the public impact of public management papers.
+Additionally, Professor Ding's Reading Room has provided an excellent platform for me to learn and exchange knowledge about AI, particularly the applications of large language models (LLMs) in healthcare.